 Acupuncture is legally recognized in 47 states plus the District of Columbia.
 Learn more about state licensure.

-Students have two entry options for the MSAOM:
+Students have two entry options for the MAcCHM:

-Note: All students must complete a CPR-C level course or equivalent prior to entering clinic.
+Note: All students must complete a Basic Life Support CPR class (100% classroom-based) prior to entering clinic.

 1Survey-level class that covers inorganic chemistry and includes a lab component.
 Intended for students in allied-health majors.